mapbox/appropriate-images-get-url/README.md

 `getAppropriateImageUrl(options)`

-Uses your image configuration and a width value to figure out the URL of the image variant that should be loaded.
+Uses the image id, image configuration, and width value to figure out the URL of the image variant that should be loaded.
-Returns a URL for the appropriate image variant that you created with [available-images].
+Returns a URL for the appropriate image variant that you created with [appropriate-images].

 The returned URL will account for